jocall3/james-burvel-ocallaghan-iii-typescript/Autopoiesis_The_70_Steps (1).md

 **Coder:** Fascinating.
 So you know *who* is calling.
 Do you also track *what* they're doing and *how often*?

 **Broker:** Absolutely.
 Beyond security, I gather comprehensive telemetry.
-Every call, its duration, its success or failure â it all feeds into our operational intelligence.
+Every call, its duration, its success or failure – it all feeds into our operational intelligence.
 This data is crucial for understanding demand, optimizing our resources, and even identifying areas where our self-coding processes can improve our efficiency.

 **Broker:** This second interceptor demonstrates the principle.
 It logs details about each RPC call, including its duration.
 In a live system, this data flows into monitoring dashboards and anomaly detection systems, giving us a real-time pulse on our API's health and usage.